fran6120/esphome-nat-ap/README.md

-# 📡 ESP32 NAT AP ESPHome component
+# 📡 ESP32 NAT AP ESPHome component (WiFi Extender)

 This project transforms an ESP32 device into a Wi-Fi access point (AP) capable of Network Address Translation (NAT), acting as a mini-router that can be configured directly from ESPHome.
 Implemented as an external component, it allows for clean, declarative integration into your YAML configurations.